Main content

 Courses

-Analytical Methods for Lawyers, Law and Economics, Judicial Behavior, Torts, Legal and Economic Issues in Health Policy
+Analytical Methods for Lawyers, Law and Economics, Judicial Behavior, Torts

 Biography

-Joanna Shepherd teaches Analytical Methods for Lawyers, Law and Economics, torts, judicial behavior, and legal and economic issues in health policy.
+Joanna Shepherd is the Thomas Simmons Professor of Law at Emory University School of Law.
+She served as Vice Dean from 2020 - 2023 and again beginning in the summer of 2024.
+She teaches Torts, Analytical Methods for Lawyers, Law and Economics, and Judicial Behavior.
 Before joining Emory, Shepherd was an assistant professor of Economics at Clemson University and worked at the Federal Reserve Bank of Atlanta.
 In addition to her position at the law school, she currently serves as an adjunct professor in the Emory Department of Economics.

-Shepherd has been featured on several TV and radio programs and has been interviewed about her research in numerous newspapers including The Wall Street Journal and The New York Times.
-Shepherd’s research has been cited by numerous courts, including the Supreme Court of the U.S. in Glossip v.
+Shepherd’s research has been cited by numerous courts, including the U.S. Supreme Court in Glossip v.
 Gross (2015) and Williams-Yulee v.
 Florida Bar (2015).
-In addition, she has testified about her empirical work before the U.S. House of Representatives Judiciary Committee, before the Committee on Law and Justice of the National Academy of Sciences, and before several state legislative committees.
-Shepherd has also been invited to present her scholarly work by faculties at leading universities around the country including Stanford Law School, The University of Chicago Law School, NYU School of Law, The University of Michigan School of Law, Northwestern University School of Law, Duke Law School, Georgetown School of Law, Vanderbilt Law School, and The University of Southern California School of Law.
+In addition, she has testified about her empirical work before the U.S. House of Representatives Judiciary Committee, before the U.S. House of Representatives Energy and Commerce Committee, before the Committee on Law and Justice of the National Academy of Sciences, and before several state legislative committees.
+Her research has also been featured in articles in the New York Times, Wall Street Journal, The Washington Post, The Atlantic, and Forbes, and she has been interviewed for TV, radio, and podcasts on NPR, CNN, BBC, Last Week Tonight with John Oliver, and many others.
 She also frequently teaches economics courses to law professors and federal and state judges.

 Education: PhD, Emory University (Law and Economics and Econometrics), 2002; BBA, Baylor University, 1997